miho/VMF-Tutorials/VMF-Tutorial-07/README.md

 readOnlyMutable.setValue()
 ```

 It is still possible to register listeners and react to changes since it is just a read-only view of a mutable object.
-This only guaranties that the consumer of a read-only instance cannot make any changes.
+This only guarantees that the consumer of a read-only instance cannot make any changes.
 But it can still see them.
 The consumer of a read-only instance can also create mutable instances from read-only objects.
 But to ensure that we don't violate the read-only contract with the original object, VMF forces the consumer to create a deep clone which is then modifiable:

 ```java
 // creates a modifiable copy (deep copy)